8 Performance Review Methods + Tips on Self-Evaluations

 If you’re an employee who has never written a self-performance review, here are some tips for you.

-Workers need to reflect on their past period, for example, past year.
-Then, they need to find the answers to these questions:
+Start by reflecting on your performance in the past period, for example, past year.
+Then, find the answers to these questions:

 - What tasks, actions, or activities went well over the past period?